alexZajac/denzel/README.md

 - `limit` - number of movies to return (default: 5)
 - `metascore` - filter by metascore (default: 0)

-The results array should be sorted by metascore in descending way.
+The results array is sorted by metascore in descending way.

 ```sh
 ❯ curl -H "Accept: application/json" http://localhost:9292/movies/search?limit=5&metascore=77